-How to Remove Water Stains from Furniture with Mayonnaise
+How to Remove Water Stains from Furniture

 At my house, we’re normally very careful about using coasters, but sometimes a glass or dish will accidentally be placed on a wooden table, where the condensation collects to create an unsightly water stain.
 Those marks can easily be removed using a common ingredient that you probably have in your refrigerator – ordinary mayonnaise!

 As soon as you see a water mark, gently blot the surface dry.
 Then apply a layer of mayonnaise with a spatula or paper towel.
 Leave it overnight, then wipe and buff with a clean cloth.
 No scrubbing needed.